CAREERS EDUCATION & GUIDANCE - preparing students for their future!

 A good quality careers guidance and education programme will raise the aspirations of all young people.
 It will increase motivation by linking activities in school with preparation for life post 16 and post 18 and the school provides extensive opportunites for external providers to meet with students to provide careers and labour market information.

 Careers guidance will contribute to raising pupil achievement, help students focus on their longer-term career ambitions and ensure an equality of opportunity for all.
+This aspiration links to the school's overall vision, which is that:

 At The Deepings School we provide a comprehensive programme to students in every year group and of all abilities and this includes aspects of work related learning, enterprise education and option choices.
 Students in our Sixth Form are very well supported as they make their applications to university, apply for Higher Level Apprenticeships or other non university post 18 pathways, as are our SEND students, working closely with our internal additional needs team and external providers.